DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - The Strazni Siblings.md

 * ***Blue Water Inn.*** If Ireena is still at the Blue Water Inn, [[Non-Player Characters#Urwin Martikov|Urwin]] and [[Non-Player Characters#Danika Dorakova|Danika]], alerted by a **wereraven** about Izek’s approach, swiftly move once to hide her in the hidden staircase.
 However, Izek notices a strand of Ireena’s hair caught in the secret door and forces the door open, finding her.
 As he hauls Ireena away, he commands the guards to place Urwin in the town stocks.
 He uses his ***hurl flame*** ability to set fire to the Blue Water Inn, causing severe property damage before Danika and six **wereraven** members of the Keepers of the Feather are able to extinguish it using water from the inn’s well.
 * ***St. Andral’s Church.*** If Ireena has been moved to St. Andral’s Church, Izek interrupts [[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] in the middle of a sermon and demands to know Ireena’s location.
 Despite Father Petrovich’s protests, Izek finds Ireena in the priest’s office (which Father Petrovich and Yeska have converted into a makeshift third bedroom) and seizes her.
 Izek coldly vows that he will return to punish the church for hiding Ireena from him, but departs without causing further harm.

 If Izek is successful, he then takes Ireena by force to his room in the Baron’s mansion (described in **N3j.
 Izek's Bedroom**, p.
 107), where he binds her with rope, gags her, and places her on his bed.
-He then takes a chair and several bottles of wine from the first floor, places the chair in his room beside the bed, and remains there the dawn of the Festival of the Blazing Sun.
+He then takes a chair and several bottles of wine from the first floor, places the chair in his room beside the bed, and remains there until the dawn of the Festival of the Blazing Sun.

 > [!lore]+ **Izek's Sacrifice**
 > Shortly after Izek brings Ireena to the mansion, Ireena demands to know the reason for her kidnapping.
 If Ireena is unaware of her relationship to Izek, Izek then reveals it; otherwise, Izek demands to know why she kept away from him despite knowing.